samirkumardas/jmuxer/README.md

 });

 /*
-Streaming also possible.
+Streaming is also possible.
 Please check the example files for more details */ let mp4Reader = getFeederStreamSomehow();
 let http_or_ws_or_any = getWritterStreamSomehow();